organisciak/dissertation/document/2_litreview.md

  * How are crowds motivated?
 Particularly: are they paid or do the volunteer for other incentives?
  * How are contributions presented or aggregated?
  * Is the crowdsourcing central to the system?
- * Are contributions subjective or objective?
+ * What do the contributions look like?
+Are they subjective or objective?
  * Is the collaboration indirect (i.e. contributors work on parts independently) or manifest?
  * Are contributions new, or do they react to existing documents or entities?
  * Who is asking for the contributions?
+ * Who are the contributors?
+ * How do you control for quality?

 ### Motivation